-During financial year 2007, the Company released its quarterly and full-year results within 45 days from the end of each quarter or financial year (as the case may be).
-An accompanying negative assurance statement is also issued by the Board in the quarterly results announcement to confirm that nothing has come to their attention that may render the results to be false or misleading.
+During the Financial Year 2008, the Company released its quarterly and full-year results within 45 days from the end of each quarter and financial year respectively.
+An accompanying negative assurance statement was also issued by the Board in the quarterly results announcement to confirm that nothing had come to their attention that may render the results to be false or misleading.

-Principle 11 - Audit Committee
+Audit Committee

-The Company's AC comprises three non-executive Directors, all of whom are independent.
+The Company's AC comprises three non-executive independent Directors.
 The Board has reviewed and is satisfied that the members of the AC are appropriately qualified to discharge their responsibilities.

-- The roles of the AC include the following: Review the effectiveness of the Company's internal - Review the effectiveness of the Company's internal audit function, internal controls, including financial, operational, compliance and risk management; - (ii) Review the quarterly and annual financial statements, and also significant accounting and reporting issues and their impact on financial statements so as to ensure the integrity of the financial statements and any formal announcements relating to the Company's financial performance and recommend to the Board the acceptance of such financial statements;
+The roles of the AC include the following:

+- Reviewing the effectiveness of the Company's internal audit function, internal controls, including financial, operational, compliance and risk management; - ii) Reviewing the quarterly and annual financial statements and significant accounting and reporting issues and their impact on financial statements so as to ensure the integrity of the financial statements and any formal announcements relating to the Company's financial performance and recommending to the Board the acceptance of such financial statements; - Reviewing the scope and results of the audits undertaken by the Internal and External Auditors, including non-audit services performed by External Auditors to ensure that there is a balance between maintenance of objectivity and cost effectiveness; - iv) Reviewing interested person transactions; - v) Recommending the appointment, re-appointment or removal of the External Auditors at the Annual General Meeting and reviewing the fees due to them;

-- (iii) Review the scope and results of the audits undertaken by the Internal and External Auditors, including non-audit services performed by External Auditors to ensure that there is a balance between maintenance of objectivity and cost effectiveness; - (iv) Review interested person transactions; - (v) Recommend the appointment, re-appointment or removal of the External Auditors at the Annual General Meeting and review the fees due to them; - (vi) Review the audit plans of the Internal and External Auditors; and - (vii) Review the effectiveness of the Company's whistle blowing policy which has been put in place for staff to raise concerns, in confidence, about possible improprieties in matters of financial reporting or other matters and thereupon to ensure that an independent investigation of such matters and appropriate follow-up actions are taken.
+- vi) Reviewing the audit plans of the Internal and External Auditors; and - vii) Reviewing the effectiveness of the Company's Whistle Blowing Policy which has been put in place for staff to raise concerns, in confidence, about possible improprieties in matters of financial reporting or other matters and thereupon to ensure that an independent investigation of such matters and appropriate follow-up actions are taken.